mark2357/react-examples/readme.md

-#React Examples
+# React Examples
-is a portfolio example site containing various react examples
+This project is a portfolio example site containing various react examples

- The current list of examples are
+ The current list of examples are:
  - login examples

+A live version of the website can be found here: https://mark2357.github.io/react-examples-site/

 ### Development setup